The Hero’s Journey – Mr Chorizo goes out for a coffee

 A bus shines its lights in the dim grey of this miserable daylight.

 I’ve really done it now.
 I’m on the rich side of town.
 This is nothing like where I live.
-The buildings are huge and modern, and there sure aren’t many bloggers over here.
+The buildings here are huge and modern, and there sure aren’t many bloggers living nearby.

 If I’d known, I would have stayed home with my instant coffee.
 Maybe made some tea.